jfhbrook/susitna/README.md

     - list
       - print the AST in the Editor for now
     - run
+  - [ ] Interactive commands
+    - new
+    - load
+      - load a program into the Editor
+      - optionally run the program
+    - save
+    - list
+    - run
+  - [ ] editor tests
 - tracing, again
   - manual calls to `tracer.open` and `tracer.close`
     - each span adds a bunch of garbage to the stack trace